-- Nelson Mandela's first marriage failed because his wife did not share his activism ideals: - From Chapter 24 of his autobiography, Long Walk to Freedom - "Evelyn and I had irreconcilable differences.
-I could not give up my life in the struggle, and she could not live with my devotion to something other than herself and the family. [...]
-In the end we could not make our marriage work." - He took care when dating Winnie (his second wife) to make sure she shared his activism ideals: - From Chapter 26 of Long Walk to Freedom - "She came to meetings and political discussions; I was both courting her and politicizing her. [...]
-I told her it was more than likely that we would have to live on her small salary as a social worker.
-Winnie understood, and said she was prepared to take the risk and throw in her lot with me."
+Can your family be a cluster?
+The previous section mentioned clusters of different sizes: Very large clusters, that involve entire industries - Smaller clusters, such as community centres and support groups - Very small clusters, such as a music band 2.
+Families and partners Can your family be a supportive cluster for you?
+Hopefully, yes.
+However, your family members may not share your passionate beliefs: Example: you want to promote vegetarianism and campaign for animal rights, but your parents or siblings eat meat - Even if they share your beliefs, they may criticize you: - Example: "When are you going to stop that and find a real job?"
+Jesus said "A prophet is not without honor, except in his own country, and among his own relatives, and in his own house." - Mark 6:4 - The Lifelong Activist by Hillary Rettig has a good discussion of this to Your chosen family Nelson Mandela There is an old saying: Nelson Mandela's first marriage failed because his wife did - "You can choose your friends but you cannot choose your family" not share his activism ideals: Some people have the following experience: - From Chapter 24 of his autobiography, Long Walk to Freedom - Their family is not supportive or is even highly critical "Evelyn and I had irreconcilable differences.
+I could not give up my life in the struggle, and she could not live with my devotion to something - They find other people who become close friends and provide support other than herself and the family. [] In the end we could not make ou - They refer to these other people as their "chosen family" marriage work."
+An important member of your chosen family is your partner: He took care when dating Winnie (his second wife) to make - Choose a partner who is supportive of your desire to change the world sure she shared his activism ideals: - Choose a partner who is supportive of your desire to change the world From Chanton 26 of Long Walk to Exceden - Choose a partner who is supportive of your desire to change the world - If your partner is not supportive then conflicts might tear your From Chapter 26 of Long Walk to Freedom From Chapter 26 of Long Walk to Freedom "She came to meetings and political discussions; I was both courting her and politicizing her. [] I told her it was more than likely that we would have to live on her small salary as a social worker.
+Winnie understood, and said she was prepared to take the risk and throw in he lot with me."